 Many people believe that crack is more addictive than cocaine because it is smoked rather than snorted.
 Smoking cocaine allows the drug to reach the brain more quickly and creates a more intense high.
 Additionally, crack is often cheaper and more readily available than cocaine, which can contribute to its increased use and addiction potential.

 Moreover, since it’s a concentrated form of the drug, hence making it more addictive than powdered cocaine.
-Crack addiction can lead to a number of serious health consequences, including heart attack, stroke, respiratory problems, and mental illness.
+Crack addiction can lead to a number of serious health consequences, including heart attack, stroke, mental illness, and significant medical complications include seizures, cardiac arrhythmias and respiratory arrest.

 More About Cocaine Abuse

 Though once thought of as a party drug, the effects of cocaine abuse have long-lasting, negative consequences on the health and well-being of a cocaine addict.
-Cocaine addiction can develop quickly, especially if the drug is smoked or injected.
+Cocaine addiction can develop quickly, especially if the drug is smoked or injected as “an initial, short-term effect—a buildup of the neurochemical dopamine—gives rise to euphoria and a desire to take the drug again” (The Neurobiology of Cocaine Addition, Nestler, 2005).
 The risk of addiction also increases if it is used frequently or in large doses.
 Addiction can occur even after just one use.

 Before we jump to the side effects and symptoms of cocaine addiction, let’s first understand how one becomes addicted to cocaine.
 Like most street drugs, cocaine triggers the release of neurotransmitters such as dopamine otherwise known as the feel-good hormone.
 After snorting cocaine, the user feels instant euphoria or a feeling of calm and relief.